Qarj/cypress-service-client/README.md

 # cypress-service-client

-Helper to simplify deploying Cypress tests to cypress-service.
+Helper to simplify deploying Cypress tests to `cypress-service`.
+See https://github.com/Qarj/cypress-service

 Also can trigger the tests to run in serial or parallel.

+Check https://github.com/Qarj/cypress-frontend-app for a repo that uses this package.

 ## Install